Safety is of top priority and we will continue to work with all relevant agencies to provide you with the most up to date guidance.

 A passenger locator form MUST BE completed before returning to the UK.

 Passengers arriving from certain approved countries and territories will not be required to self-isolate on arrival into Scotland.
-Full list of destinations you no longer need to quarantine when arriving/returning from can be viewed here.
+From 0400 on Monday 18 January all country exemptions (sometimes referred to as Travel Corridors) will be suspended until further notice.

-Please note: passengers arriving from Italy, Mainland Spain, Balearic Islands and Portugal will be required to self-isolate for 14 days on return.
+Please note: passengers arriving from Canary Islands, Italy, Mainland Spain, Balearic Islands and Portugal will be required to self-isolate for 10 days on return.

 For the latest information visit - https://www.gov.uk/uk-border-control